 Pepper Dal (10 Months+) - A comforting food for winters made with Indian lentils and tempered with freshly grounded pepper.
 It is a very easy recipe to make but yet tastes so delicious and a great way to add some iron in your kid's diet.

-Toor dal Spinach khichdi (10 Months+) -Easy, quick, one nutritious pot meal made with a pressure cooker.
-Spinach dal khichdi is a great way to scoop up some iron in kids diet.
+Toor dal Spinach Khichdi (10 Months+) -Easy, quick, one nutritious pot meal made with a pressure cooker.
+Spinach dal khichdi is a great way to scoop up some iron in a kid's diet.

 3. Whole Grains and Millet

 Whole Grains and millets are pretty good sources of iron.
-Include Poha(Flattened rice), Oats, Whole wheat flour, Multigrain flour, Bajra (pearl millet), Semolina, Whole wheat pasta, Quinoa in the form of upma, dosa, porridge, sweets in a regular diet to maintain the iron level in kids.
-Iron-fortified bread and Iron-fortified breakfast cereals are also another good options to add more iron to your child’s diet.
+Include Poha(Flattened Rice), Oats, Whole wheat flour, Multigrain flour, Bajra (pearl millet), Semolina, Whole wheat pasta, Quinoa in the form of upma, dosa, porridge, sweets in a regular diet to maintain the iron level in kids.
+Iron-fortified bread and Iron-fortified breakfast cereals are also other good options to add more iron to your child's diet.

 Poha Balls (1 Year+) - Easy and quick recipe made with poha, jaggery syrup, coconut, and nuts.
 Two iron-rich ingredients poha and jaggery combined to create this wonderful delicacy.